douglasmbura/Visibility-Hackathon-WebApp/README.md

 ## 2. Creating the Map

-A. Copy the [GitHub template](https://github.com/douglasmbura/Visibility-Hackathon-WebApp) and publish your version with GitHub Pages.

-B. File > Make a Copy of Google Sheet template, Share, and Publish.
+A. File > Make a Copy of Google Sheet template, Share, and Publish.

-C. Paste your Google Sheet browser address in two places in your GitHub repo.
+B. Paste your Google Sheet browser address in two places in your GitHub repo.

-D. Update your Google Sheet Options tab info and refresh your live map.
+C. Update your Google Sheet Options tab info and refresh your live map.

-E. Geocode locations and customize new markers in the Points tab.
+D. Geocode locations and customize new markers in the Points tab.

-F. Remove or display point, polygon, or polylines data and legends.
+E. Remove or display point, polygon, or polylines data and legends.

-G. Save each Google Sheets tab as a CSV file and upload to GitHub.
+F. Save each Google Sheets tab as a CSV file and upload to GitHub.